Jon Courtenay Grimwood

-Jon Courtenay Grimwood (born 1953 in Valletta, Malta) is a Maltese born British science fiction and fantasy author.
+Jon Courtenay Grimwood (born 1953 in Valletta, Malta) is a Maltese-born British science fiction and fantasy author.
 He also writes literary fiction as Jonathan Grimwood, and crime fiction and thrillers as Jack Grimwood.

 Biography

 Grimwood was born in Valletta, Malta, grew up in Malta, Britain, Southeast Asia and Norway in the 1960s and 1970s.
 He studied at Kingston University, then worked in publishing and as a freelance writer for magazines and newspapers including The Guardian, The Daily Telegraph, The Times, and The Independent.
-Now writing a memoir and studying for a PhD at the University of St Andrews, he lives in Edinburgh and is married to the journalist and novelist Sam Baker, with a son, Jamie, from a previous marriage.
+Now writing a memoir and studying for a PhD at the University of St Andrews, he lives in Edinburgh, Scotland, and is married to the journalist and novelist Sam Baker, with a son, Jamie, from a previous marriage.